galinaabdurashitova/habit_tracker/README.md

 - Clean separation of concerns (Models / Views / ViewModels / Persistence)
 - No storyboards, fully programmatic layout
 - Unit testing with XCTest
+- CI/CD with GitHub Actions for checking the build and running tests on pushes to the main

 ## Getting Started